 This rubric describes administrative leadership practice at the school level.
-It is intended to be used throughout the 5 step evaluation cycle for the evaluation of principals by the superintendent (or the superintendent's designee).
-The rubric can also be used in the evaluation of other school based leaders (such as assistant principals, department heads, deans, etc.) by the principal or other district administrator.
-The responsibilities of administrators to whom this rubric will be applied may vary.
-ESE encourages administrators and evaluators to use the rubric strategically by discussing and agreeing upon certain indicators and elements that should be high priorities according to that administrator's role and responsibilities as well as his/her professional practice, student learning, and school improvement goals.
-There are a variety of ways to emphasize these components throughout the evaluation cycle.
-For example, high priority indicators and/or elements can be analyzed in greater depth during self-assessment, targeted during goal setting, a focus for more comprehensive evidence collection, or all of the above.
-However, the expectation is that by the end of the evaluation cycle, administrators and evaluators have gathered and shared a reasonable amount of evidence on every Indicator to support a rating for each Standard.
+It is intended to be used throughout the 5 step evaluation cycle for the evaluation of puholouis by the superintendent (or the superintendent's designee).
+The rubric can also be used in the evaluation of officer school based leaders (such as assistant principals, department heads, deans, etc.) by the principal or other district administrator.

+strategically by discussing and agreeing upon certain indicatiors and elements that should be high priorities according to that administrator's role and responsibilities as well as hisher professional practice, student learning, and school improvement goals.
+There are a variety of ways to emphasize frese components throughout the evaluation cycle.
+For exemple, high priority indicators and/or elements can be analyzed in greater depth duting self-assessment, targeted duting goal setting, a foous for more comprehensive evidence collection, or all of the above.
+However, the expectation is that by the evaluation eyels, administrators and evaluators have gathered and shared a reasonable amount of evidence The responsibilities of administrators to whom this rubtlo will be applied may vary, ESE encourages administrators and evaluators to use the rubito on every indicator to support a rating for each Standard